gobravedave/C4-Plantuml-Helper/discovery.md

-# Software Architecture Diagramm Tooling Discovery
+# Software Architecture Diagram Tooling Discovery
 The following post is a collection of notes, links and learnings associated with a review of diagraming/modelling tools to be used to create and maintain software architecture documents.

 ## Needs Analsis